CZ-NIC/mininterface/docs/index.md

 Wrapper between various libraries that provide a user interface.

 Writing a small and useful program might be a task that takes fifteen minutes.
 Adding a CLI to specify the parameters is not so much overhead.
 But building a simple GUI around it?
 HOURS!
 Hours spent on researching GUI libraries, wondering why the Python desktop app ecosystem lags so far behind the web world.
 All you need is a few input fields validated through a clickable window...
-You do not deserve to add hundred of lines of the code just to define some editable fields. `Mininterface` is here to help.
+You do not deserve to add hundred of lines of the code just to define some editable fields. *Mininterface* is here to help.

 The config variables needed by your program are kept in cozy dataclasses.
 Write less!
 The syntax of [tyro](https://github.com/brentyi/tyro) does not require any overhead (as its `argparse` alternatives do).
 You just annotate a class attribute, append a simple docstring and get a fully functional application:

 * Call it as `program.py --help` to display full help.
 * Use any flag in CLI: `program.py --my-flag`  causes `env.my_flag` be set to `True`.
-* The main benefit: Launch it without parameters as `program.py` to get a full working window with all the flags ready to be edited.
+* The main benefit: Launch it without parameters as `program.py` to get a fully working window with all the flags ready to be edited.
 * Running on a remote machine?
 Automatic regression to the text interface.
 * Or access your program via [web browser](http://127.0.0.1:8000/Interfaces/#webinterface-or-web).

+## Can I use my old ArgumentParse

+Yes,

 # Installation